apatole/VLM-Surgical-Agent-Framework/FINETUNE.md

 # Finetuning the VLM for a New Surgical Procedure

-This section explains how to adapt the default `Llama-3.2-11B-Vision-Surgical-CholecT50` model to another procedure (e.g., appendectomy, colectomy, partial nephrectomy) using visual instruction tuning in the style of LLaVA.
+This section explains how to adapt the base model [Qwen/Qwen2.5-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct) to another procedure (e.g., appendectomy, colectomy, partial nephrectomy) using [Visual Instruction Tuning](https://arxiv.org/pdf/2304.08485) in the style of LLaVA.
 The output is a vLLM-servable checkpoint that plugs into this framework with no code changes.

 **Scope & Safety:** Use de-identified data only.
 Models produced with this guide are research tools and not for clinical decision-making.